department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2023-04-usability-testing-round-1/conversation-guide.md

 [Care summaries and notes/Progress note]
+_[on desktop]_
 On the left there is a category called Vitals.
+- What type of information would you expect to find there?

+-[on mobile]_
+Please select the menu in In this section.
+There is a category near the bottom called Vitals.
-- What would type of information would you expect to find there?
+- What type of information would you expect to find there?

 Please return to About VA medical records.